Ethosuximide use while Breastfeeding

 Four ethosuximide breastmilk levels were measured between days 3 and 32 postpartum at unstated times after the dose in an unstated number of women who were taking ethosuximide and other anticonvulsants in unstated dosages.
 Ethosuximide milk levels averaged 21.3 mg/L (range 18 to 24 mg/L), while maternal serum levels averaged 29.3 mg/L.

-An epileptic woman was taking oral ethosuximide 250 mg daily as a single agent during pregnancy and breastfeeding.
+A woman with epilepsy was taking oral ethosuximide 250 mg daily as a single agent during pregnancy and breastfeeding.
 Breastmilk samples were measured on several occasions during the first 4 months postpartum.
 Maternal serum and milk levels increased to higher levels between 1 and 2 months postpartum and then decreased, although the times of collection with respect to the doses were not reported.
 Milk levels on day 3 postpartum were about 31 mg/L, increased to about 55 mg/L at 1 month postpartum and decreased to about 42 mg/L at 4.5 months postpartum.

 Breastmilk ethosuximide levels were measured 1 to 4 times in 5 mothers who were taking ethosuximide alone (1 woman) or with other anticonvulsants (4 women).
 Ethosuximide milk levels averaged 49.5 mg/L (range 27 to 68.5 mg/L).
 Using the average of the reported milk levels and maternal doses reported, exclusively breastfed infants would receive an average of 62% (range 32 to 113%) of the maternal weight-adjusted dosage.